 In Australia, prostitution is something of a complicated subject.
 In some places, and in some ways, it’s legal.
 However, there are also a lot of situations where it isn’t legal, so it’s important to know the rules if you’re either a sex worker or a client.
-An experienced criminal lawyer will be able to help you out if you’ve been caught on the wrong side of the law, but it’s best not to put yourself in that position in the first place.
+An experienced criminal lawyer like Adelaide Lawyers will be able to help you out if you’ve been caught on the wrong side of the law, but it’s best not to put yourself in that position in the first place.

 With this in mind, I’ve put together a quick overview of prostitution in Australia, outlining the main points of its legalities and illegalities.

 Although the exact rules surrounding prostitution in Australia differ by state and territory, many of the laws are consistent across the country.
 In general, prostitution is legal, but profiting from someone else’s prostitution isn’t – except in specific circumstances.

 Some of the rules that are significantly different apply to brothels and the regulation of prostitution.
 In Western Australia, South Australia, Northern Territory, and Tasmania, independent sex work is legal, but brothels aren’t.
 Prostitution in these jurisdictions isn’t regulated on any level.

 On the other hand, Queensland, New South Wales, Victoria, and the Australian Capital Territory take a more liberal approach to prostitution.
 All forms of sex work are legal, and prostitution is regulated by an industry watchdog.

 New South Wales As A Case Study